dominictarr/between/readme.markdown

 the top most string possible, and the lowest string possible.
 You must not be used as positions for items, because it will not be possible to insert items after or before them.
 These values represent the space infront of the first item, and the space between the last item.

+## cool links

+between has been ported to [Objective-C](https://gist.github.com/mirkokiefer/9132311)

+## License

+MIT